AAlkiyumi/online-shop-application/README.md

 # Online Shop Application

-This project is an Online Shop Application built with Django, HTML, CSS and PostgreSQL, designed to facilitate e-commerce operations including product browsing, shopping cart management, and order processing.
+This project is an Online Shop Application built with React for the frontend, Django for the backend, and PostgreSQL database.
+It includes functionalities for managing products, orders, stock, and customer information.
+Users can browse products, add items to their shopping cart, and proceed through checkout with a choice of delivery plans and payment methods.

 ## Table of Contents